Athlon007/theme-switcher/README.md

 - `HOUR_LIGHT=XX` (from when does the light theme apply)
 - `HOUR_DARK=XX` (from when does the dark theme apply)

-Then open `.bashrc` in your text editor add the following:

-``
-`/path/to/theme/switcher/themeswitcher.sh`
-``

-`at XX:XX -f /path/to/theme/switcher/themeswitcher.sh`

-Where XX:XX is replaced with the hour when the system should switch to dark theme (you can also add third line that sets the theme back in the morning).

 ## Requirements

 - **at** from package manager